COVID-19 In Connecticut By The Numbers: Town-By-Town Rundown Of Cases, Other Key Info

-There are 1,524 positive cases of the novel coronavirus (COVID-19) in Connecticut as of Sunday morning, March 29.
+There are 2,571 positive cases of the novel coronavirus (COVID-19) in Connecticut as of Monday afternoon, March 30.

-The number of fatalities is 33, with five of the six new deaths in Fairfield County.
+The number of fatalities is 36, with 21 of the deaths in Fairfield County.
+Litchfield saw its first resident died of COVID-19.
 A breakdown of cases, hospitalizations and deaths by county is shown in the second image above.

-Norwalk has more cases than any other town in the state with 139, followed by Danbury (123) and Westport (101).
+Norwalk has more cases than any other town in the state with 271, followed by Danbury (218), Stamford (157), Westport (115) and Greenwich (114).
+Westport has seen a stabilization in the rate of growth after it led the county in cases for more than a week due to community spread from a party held in town.
 For a breakdown by town, see the third image above.

-For a look at cases by age group, see the fourth image above.
+(Note: the total of 74 cases in Ridgefield reported by the state has been updated to 80 by the town.)

-A look at Connecticut COVID-19 hospitalizations by age group is available in the fifth image above.
+A look at Connecticut COVID-19 hospitalizations county is in the fourth image above.

-Confirmed Connecticut COVID-19 deaths by age group is shown in the sixth image above.

-More than 10,200 tests have been performed statewide, with 1,800 tests having been performed the last 24 hours or so.

 Connecticut residents who want to help during the coronavirus crisis are asked to register to volunteer on the state's CT Responds! website here.